Wilkes University

 2. Articulate the strengths and address the weaknesses of the work of their peers, as well as their own work and their writing process.

-3. Articulate the ways in which the student will be able to create and sustain the writing life (the writing life plan).
+3. Articulate the ways in which the student will be able to create and sustain a writing practice and support for that practice.

 Career

-Studying the multiple and appropriate pathways in which one's creative work becomes public, including knowing the research methods, business practices, and genre-specific conventions that writers need to obtain notice of and appreciation for their work.
+Students will study the multiple and appropriate pathways in which one’s creative work becomes public, including research methods, business practices, and genre-specific conventions.

 This program strand addresses the business, economic, and genre-specific opportunities for your work.
 Faculty panels from each genre will introduce this idea to students in the first residency.
 As students move through the program, the faculty and their mentors will work with students to understand both the business practices and the appropriate pathway for their work.